 Ligado Networks Media Contact:

-Ashley Durmer, Chief Communications Officer and Head of Congressional Affairs
+Ashley Durmer, Chief Communications Officer & Head of Congressional Affairs